RapDoodle/Form2Cmd/README.md

 |`command`|The rule of converting the current form input into commands.|
 |`id`|The input's id (except radios and checkboxes).
 Only needed when you need to perform custom DOM operations.|
 |`ids`|The radios and checkboxes' id.
 Only needed when you need to perform custom DOM operations.|

+## Update

+To use the latest feature provided by Form2Cmd:

+1. Check whether the API version is compatible.
+A new API version number usually indicates new features are added and old features may be deprecated.
+The difference between API versions are documented in `/docs/api/changelog.md` (no changes have been made to the API version yet, so the document is currently unavailable).
+1. Delete `gui.html` from your project and replace it with a new one.
+1. Make changes to your configuration file if necessary.

 ## Credits
 The project prototype's HTML and CSS borrowed code from Madhu Murali's [post](https://blog.hubspot.com/website/html-form-template) on HubSpot.